MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

     For example, you can use a mail-enabled security group, a distribution group (which can be static or dynamic), and an Office 365 group.
 You cannot use a security group (dynamic or static) because this group type doesn't have an email address.

-For administration of the Azure Rights Management service:
+For configuring the Azure Rights Management service:

 - You can use any type of group in Azure AD that has an email address, with one exception.
 That exception is when you configure onboarding controls to use a group, and that group must be a security group in Azure AD.